 While other ERW, such as large bombs, may be buried deep in the earth and still many other item types nearer to or on the surface are far more stable, cluster munitions remnants have come to characterise the generational legacy of a conflict which killed and injured millions in running its course – and since 1975 has continued in this vein to kill and injure well over a hundred thousand more throughout the region.

 Vietnam is one of the most heavily bombed countries in the world and subsequently this small nation faces a nearly unimaginable level of residual contamination from ERW.
-This legacy has, for generations now, posed a hazard especially for the rural poor in Vietnam and will do so for generations to come: about 21% of Vietnam is estimated to be contaminated with ERW – most of this is valuable arable land.
+This legacy has, for generations now, posed a hazard especially for the rural poor in Vietnam and will do so for generations to come: more than 18.82 % of Vietnam is estimated to be contaminated with ERW – most of this is valuable arable land, according to the “Surveying, mapping nationwide explosive remnants of war contamination (Phase 1)” by Vietnam Bomb and Mine Technology Disposal Center (BOMICEN) – Engineering Command – Ministry of National Defense.

 Studies have shown that most of these incidents occurred in agricultural areas during normal daily livelihood activities – meaning that most people become casualties in areas where they live and work.